 Why this works:

-How you can use this framework: Tell your audience that an underdog is doing something amazing.
+How you can use this framework: Tell your audience about rules from an authority figure to achieve a seemingly impossible goal.

 Examples of this framework in action: